What to Take On the Plane for an Overseas Flight

 Take your meds at the regular times at the time zone you are in.
 Don't try to figure out the time it is at home and stay on your old schedule.
 Your body will adjust.
 If you normally take your pills when you wake up in the morning, stick with that habit no matter where you are.

-14) Paperwork about your hotel (in an easy to reach pocket)
+14) Information about about your hotel on paper (in an easy to reach pocket)

 When you get off the plane you will be tired, excited, and making sure you have all of your stuff.
 It is so reassuring to me to be able to hand the taxi driver a piece of paper that shows the name of my hotel, the address, and a map of exactly where it is.
 (Many hotels are on little side streets, don't assume the taxi driver knows exactly where to go.)